 NC Wesleyan has partnered with Ardeo Education Solutions to provide R.I.S.E LRAP at no cost to students or families.
 The assistance will continue until the graduate’s income exceeds $50,000 or until their loans are completely paid off.
 For more information about the R.I.S.E.
 LRAP program or to sign-up, contact the Admissions Office by calling 252.985.5200, via email at email@example.com or visit ncwc.edu/rise.

-ROCKY MOUNT, NORTH CAROLINA – North Carolina Wesleyan College (NCWC) recently reauthorized an agreement that will help qualified graduates of Edgecombe Community College (ECC) transfer to Wesleyan.
+ROCKY MOUNT, NORTH CAROLINA – North Carolina Wesleyan University (NCWC) recently reauthorized an agreement that will help qualified graduates of Edgecombe Community College (ECC) transfer to Wesleyan.
 The agreement aims to provide a seamless transfer for students who enroll at Wesleyan following completion of their two-year degree at ECC.

-Leaders of both colleges attended the September 29 signing held on the campus of North Carolina Wesleyan College.
+Leaders of both colleges attended the September 29 signing held on the campus of North Carolina Wesleyan University.
 The Memorandum of Understanding (MOU) expands upon the previously signed agreement, allowing ECC students to transfer an additional 15 hours of general education credits, whereas the last MOU allowed for 60 total transfer credits.

 “At Edgecombe Community College, our goal is to strengthen and enrich learning opportunities for our students,” notes ECC President Dr. Greg McLeod.
 “We have a long history of successful partnerships with NC Wesleyan.
 For local students who prefer to complete their education in this area, our transfer agreements are especially beneficial.”